A Sayulita travel guide like no other, and other tips from someone who got “trapped” here

 I go to Gloria’s when I am craving a big Mexican breakfast.
 They have this ‘bandeja paisa’ plate with beans, eggs, avocado, bread, rice, and meat of your choice.
 Mexicans like to have heavy breakfast so if you wake up with a hangover, Gloria’s is your place!
 The owner (Gloria) is always there and she’s very accommodating to guests even if she does not speak English.
 Gloria’s restaurant is not on Google maps but it’s just right in front of Jhoul Foods (click for directions).
 The big breakfast plate that I always order is only for $100 MXN ($5 USD) and it can last me for two meals!

 Every Friday, Sayulita’s mercado del pueblo is open and there are lots of food options here.
 I make sure to have brunch here every week because you won’t see these guys often – they don’t have a permanent ‘puesto’ in town.
 My favorite in the mercado is the paella and the choripan (chorizo sandwich).
-You can also buy artesanal breads, farm-produced vegetables fruits, and vegetables, spices, etc if you want to keep some for your home cooking.
+You can also buy artesanal breads, farm-produced fruits, vegetables, spices, etc if you want to keep some for your home cooking.

 Marcela and I met at a random Mexican party in Sayulita and that’s when I got to know about her chilaquiles food cart.
 She is a licensed lawyer from Mexico City and decided to leave her job to live a simple life in Sayulita.
 She opened Chilaqueen, which is a food cart with tables and chairs on the streets and she makes the best chilaquiles!
 Be careful though, she does not adjust the spice level for her clients.
 She believes that when you come to Mexico, you need to adapt to how the Mexicans eat and cook.
 Spicy food is very iconic to Mexico but I’m sure she’ll adjust it for you if you ask nicely.